mjfrigaard/sharing-your-work/manuscript/chapter3.md

 And here is the most crucial distinction--**human-readable vs. computer-readable**.
 I'll be sure to point out which files are binary and which are plain text as we go through the example, but generally speaking, a plain text file can be opened using a text editor.
 Examples of text editors include [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), and [Notepad++](https://notepad-plus-plus.org/)

+## Why would I use one of these applications and not just keep using Word?

+We get--change is difficult, and if you have a working ecosystem of software that keeps you productive, don't abandon it.
+However, you should be aware of these technologies and recognize that people using them will be adapting *their* workflows to collaborate with you.

+As Prof. Kieran Healy acknowledges the benefits (and downsides) of having collaborators working in binary file formats in his [text](http://plain-text.co/), "The Plain Person's Guide to Plain Text Social Science,"

+> "...it is generally easier for you to use their software than vice versa, if only because you are likely have a copy of Word on your computer already.
+In these circumstances you might also collaborate using Google Docs or some other service that allows for simultaneously editing the master copy of a document.
+This may not be ideal, but it is better than not collaborating.
+There is little to be gained from plain-text dogmatism in a .docx world."

 ## Git

-Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) (VCS), which is somewhat like the **Tracked Changes** in Microsoft Word or the **Version History** in Google Sheets.

-Git will help you keep track of your documents, datasets, code, images, and other files.
+Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) (VCS), which is somewhat like the **Tracked Changes** in Microsoft Word or the **Version History** in Google Sheets, but extended to every file in a project.
+Git will help you keep track of your documents, datasets, code, images, and anything else you tell it to keep an eye on.

-### What files work best with Git?
+### Plain text and Git

-Git prefers plain text files because, until recently, software engineers and app developers were using programs like Git to track their source code (most of which gets written in plain text).
-A plain text file has the extension `.txt`, but can also have a `.md` extension).
-Humans and computers can read these files (or more specifically in this instance, your
+Git prefers plain text files because, until recently, software engineers and app developers were using programs like Git to track their source code (which they write in plain text)--another reason we recommend keeping your documentation and notes in a plain text file.

-Most academic papers get written in Microsoft Word or Google Sheets, and these are not plain text (but they can be converted to plain text).

-### Why should you use Git?
+### Why else should you use Git?

 Git has become the most common version control system used by [programmers](https://insights.stackoverflow.com/survey/2018#work-version-control).